martinthomson/quic-tls/draft-thomson-quic-tls.md

 consecutive updates, which could be undetectable based on the KEY_PHASE bit.

+## Retransmission of TLS Handshake Messages

+TLS handshake messages need to be retransmitted with the same level of cryptographic protection that was originally used to protect them.
+A client would be unable to decrypt retransmissions of a server's handshake messages that are protected using the application data keys, since the calculation of the application data keys depend on the contents of the handshake messages.

+This restriction means the creation of an exception to the requirement to always use new keys for sending once they are available.
+A server MUST mark the retransmitted handshake messages with the same KEY_PHASE as the original messages.

+This prevents a server from sending KeyUpdate messages until it has received the client's Finished message.
+Otherwise, packets protected by the updated keys could be confused for retransmissions of handshake messages.

 ## QUIC Key Expansion {#key-expansion}

 The following table shows QUIC keys, when they are generated and the TLS secret